dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     If you are a project administrator for multiple projects, select *your_profile_avatar* > **Leap Admin** > *project_name*.

-.. _project_users_inviting:
+.. _admin_project_inviting_users_join:

 Inviting People to a Project
 ----------------------------

 #.
 Click **Invite** > *role*.

     A *role* gives a member the privileges to perform specific actions in a project.
-For more information, see :ref:`user_roles`.
+For more information, see :ref:`admin_user_roles`.

     .. tip:: As a best practice, invite additional project and organization administrators as backups.

 2. Select the seat type for the people to be invited in the **Seat Type** field.

     For more information, see the following sections:

-    *   :ref:`seat_types`
+    *   :ref:`admin_seat_types`

-    *   :ref:`inviting_users`
+    *   :ref:`admin_inviting_users_join`

 3. Specify the email addresses of the people to add to the project.

     If an error occurs when specifying an email address, ensure that the email address is allowed as specified (individually or by pattern) in the **Allowed Email Settings** section.

     If the email address is not permitted in the **Allowed Email Settings** section on the **Overview** page, contact your organization administrator or |support_email|_.

-.. _admin_org:
+.. _admin_managing_organizations:

 Managing Organizations
 ======================